Protecting Bystander Privacy via Selective Hearing in Audio LLMs: Results

 \subsubsection{Speaker Description}

 \textbf{Main speaker description is crucial} for identifying the bystanders.
-Model performances with and without speaker description under selective mode are shown in Table \ref{tab:speakerdesc}.
+The model performance with and without speaker description under selective mode is in Table \ref{tab:speakerdesc}.
 All systems experience different levels of performance degradation when the main speaker description is absent.
-The main description is particularly important for Gemini 2.5 Pro and Kimi-Audio 7B, and slightly less severe for Qwen-2.5-Omni and Step-Audio-2.
-This reflects the fact that these models, especially Gemini 2.5 Pro, rely on the description to locate the main speaker and hence distinguish it from bystanders.
+The main description is particularly important for Gemini 2.5 Pro and Kimi-Audio 7B, with slightly less degradation for Qwen-2.5-Omni and Step-Audio-2.
+This reflects that these models, especially Gemini 2.5 Pro, rely on the description to locate the main speaker and hence distinguish it from bystanders.

-The description of the main speaker has a much larger influence to the bystander accuracy rather than the main speaker accuracy, since it provides the essential clue to find the bystander and hence to determine whether to refuse or to answer.
+The description of the main speaker has a much larger influence on the bystander accuracy rather than the main speaker accuracy, since it provides the essential clue to find the bystander and hence to determine whether or not to refuse to answer.

 \textbf{BPFT alleviates the reliance on speaker descriptions}.
-As shown in Table \ref{tab:speakerdesc}, systems trained with BPFT suffer less from the absence of speaker description, as they were trained to distinguish the bystander and were able to pick up more clues from the audio inputs directly.
+As shown in Table \ref{tab:speakerdesc}, systems trained with BPFT suffer less from the absence of speaker description, as they were trained to distinguish the bystander and were able to pick up more clues from the audio input directly.